MChehadeh/PX4-Autopilot/MK_README.md

 chmod +x ./QGroundControl.AppImage
 ./QGroundControl.AppImage  # (or double click)
 ```
+# Configuring the MAVLink Instance

+1. Choose the MAVLink instance to work on `MAV_x_CONFIG`, where `x` is the instance number.
+2. In QGroundControl, search for the `MAV_x_CONFIG` parameter.
+3. Set the value of the `MAV_x_CONFIG` parameter to the port you are using (e.g., `TELEM 1`).
+4. Reboot the vehicle and relaunch QGroundControl.
+5. Set the value of the `MAV_x_MODE` parameter to `Custom`.
+6. Set the value of the `MAV_x_RATE` parameter to `2000000` B/s.
+7. Reboot the vehicle.

+After completing these steps, your MAVLink instance should be configured and ready to use.

 # Change Frequency for a Topic
 We are interested in 3 topics for now (`VEHICLE_ANGULAR_VELOCITY`, `VEHICLE_ATTITUDE`, and `VEHICLE_LOCAL_POSITION`).